nhsconnect/gpconnect/pages/development/development_fhir_resource_guidance.md

 ### Population of optional elements

 The purpose of GP Connect is to make the patient data stored within the GP systems available externally so that it can be used to help improve the quality of patient care across the NHS.
 To give patients the best care possible the data made available through the GP Connect API should be as complete as possible.
-Therefore it is expected that both provider and consumers:
+Therefore, it is expected that both provider and consumers:

 * ***SHALL*** populate all the elements within FHIR resources where data is available within their system despite the cardinality of the elements within the FHIR resource profiles.